-A woven lattice of timber and aluminum bars leads this striking abstract house in Singapore to resemble a nest perched in a tropical forest.
+This striking abstract house in Singapore resembles a nest perched in a tropical forest.
 The stacked volumes of the house itself are made of concrete and stone in a bark-like texture to mimic trees lifting the living spaces into the sky.

 The home is part of a family compound, situated so that it opens up onto the gardens and separate home of the owner’s grandfather.